Tips on Getting Twins to Sleep Through the Night

 Most babies tend to sleep longer when they are fresh and comfortable after a bath.
 If your twins are ones to feel relaxed and drowsy after every bath, make sure to include this in their bedtime routine.
 Straight from the bath at night, put your twins immediately in the crib so they can sleep.

-Night is for sleeping
+The night is for sleeping

 Make sure that the nursery is dimly lit at night to help them distinguish between night and day.
 To further encourage sleeping, put them to sleep immediately after feeding when they wake up at night.
 Minimize any huge or energetic actions and stick to soothing motions.
 Once this routine is set, your twins should be able to sleep at night without interruptions.